SAP-samples/xsa-cap-migration/README.md

 To retain the data in the container, we have to first deploy the CAP Application with the hdbcds format and then with hdbtable format.
   ### 3.1: CAP Application Deployment with hdbcds format:
   The hdbcds deployment will map the CAP entities to the existing entities in the SAP HANA 2.0 HDI container.
-  1. Open the package.json file in the root folder of the CAP application and change the deploy-format into "hdbcds" and kind as "hana" as below.
+  1. In the package.json file in the root folder of the CAP application, the deploy-format should be changed to "hdbcds" and kind as "hana" as below.
      ```
      "cds": {
         "hana": {